amber-smalltalk/amber-documentation/overview/1-installing-amber.md

 npm install -g amber-cli
 {% endhighlight %}

-Ubuntu users will have to evaluate it with `sudo`:

-{% highlight sh %}
-sudo npm install -g amber-cli
-{% endhighlight %}

 ### 2. The bower component

 <p class="note">
 The following section explains how to manually setup Amber using Bower.
 The <code>amber init</code> command provided by the npm package automates it.
 Unless you want to (a) understand how it works or (b) setup Amber differently, you can refer to the <a href="/getting-started.html">getting started</a> page.
 </p>

 The npm package doesn't provide the JavaScript files required to load Amber in a page.
 This is instead provided by the bower package.